 Most importantly, a collar can help with identification of the dog.
 If your dog went missing, a tag with a name and phone number could help quickly resolve the situation.

 Think of your dog's collar as its own form of ID.
 Yet, never forget to also get your dog micro-chipped too.

-It's no exaggeration that getting the right size collar for your dog is a matter of safety for both you and your pet pal.
+It's no exaggeration that getting the right size collar for your dog is a matter of safety for the both of you.

 A loose collar can very easily slip off.
 Why is this a concern?

-However, be careful if you're tightening your dog's collar to make sure it's not too tight either!
+However, be careful that your dog's collar is not too tight either!